christophstrasen/WorldObserver/docs/guides/extending_records.md

 # Extending record fields (advanced)

-WorldObserver observation records are intentionally small “snapshots”.
+WorldObserver observation records are intentionally small “extracts”.
 If you need extra fields from the original engine objects (`IsoZombie`, `IsoRoom`, `IsoGridSquare`), you can extend the record builders.

 ## Preferred: register a record extender (multi-mod friendly)

-Record extenders are additive: multiple mods can register extenders without “last mod wins” conflicts.
+Record extenders are additive: multiple mods can register extenders without “Monkey Patching”.

-Extender rules:
+Extender principles:

 - Runs for every produced record of that family.
 - Runs in registration order.
 - Runs inside a `pcall`; failures are logged and the base record is still emitted.

 Recommended: put your extra fields under your own namespace to avoid collisions:
 `record.extra = record.extra or {}; record.extra.YourModId = ...`

+Your extender _can_ break other mods, especially if it overwrites fields commonly used for identification and de-duplication.

 ### Zombies